instantlinux/docker-tools/k8s/README.md

   _make_ and _helm_ rather than ksonnet / ansible (I independently opted to learn kubernetes this way, as described in [Using Makefiles and envsubst as an Alternative to Helm and Ksonnet](https://vadosware.io/post/using-makefiles-and-envsubst-as-an-alternative-to-helm-and-ksonnet/) by vados.
+* You're not running in a cloud provider (this probably works in cloud instances but isn't tested there; if you're already in cloud and willing to pay for it you don't need this tool anyway)

 ### Repo layout